viaacode/documentation-jekyll/docs/instroom/sip_specification/1_introduction.md

 Therefore, the current SIP specification was developed to standardize the delivery of (media) content and metadata by meemoo's content partners and increase scalability and sustainability.

 The meemoo SIP uses a three-level hierarchical directory structure (_bag - package - representation_) to aggregate and describe media assets, including video, audio, images, captions, and text files.
 A meemoo SIP is a valid [BagIt bag](https://www.rfc-editor.org/rfc/rfc8493.html) that contains a valid [E-ARK SIP](https://earksip.dilcis.eu/).

 At the lowest directory level, the _representation level_, these assets are described in aggregate as digital representations.
 One level higher, the _package_ directory level, embodies the represented content or [_intellectual entity_](/2_core-concepts#ie), such as the work that is being depicted.
 Finally, the _bag_ directory level bundles everything together for transport.

 Metadata can occur at every SIP level to add administrative, structural, descriptive, and preservation information about the data and its context.
-Examples are the author of a representation, the author of what the representation represents (ie. the intellectual entity), or the creation date of a reprentation.
+Examples are the author of a representation, the author of what the representation represents (i.e. the intellectual entity), or the creation date of a reprentation.
 Metadata are written down in XML files using the common vocabularies [METS](https://www.loc.gov/standards/mets), [DCMI Metadata Terms](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/), and [PREMIS](https://www.loc.gov/standards/premis/).

 ## How to Read this Specification